Genie/ Resources/ GenieSpeak/ Why Kids Freeze During Exams

 A predictable routine helps the brain switch from panic → process.

 Students who grasp concepts can adapt.
-Students who memorize steps cannot.
+Students who memorise steps cannot.

 • model drawing for understanding word problems